axerhi/Data_with_R_Bi/README.md

 # Projects and status

-- Accesibility-eu-2011: data about access to education and oportunities for people with disabilities from 2011 by eurostat
+- Accesibility-eu-2011: data about access to education and oportunities for people with disabilities from 2011 by eurostat (working on)